 "It was nice to come out strong and be able to have a total team effort, and see everyone contribute," said PCC head coach Monica Tantlinger.
 "A real test will be to compete against an undefeated Long Beach City College team on Friday.
 I am hoping our speed shows tomorrow."

-Designated player Austyn Helmuth and second baseman Shynia Torres were the only two Lancers with two hits.
+Designated player Austyn Helmuth and second baseman Shynia Torrez were the only two Lancers with two hits.
 Backup rightfielder Leilani Montanez led the RBI parade with three followed by two each by Helmuth, backup third baseman Lexy Rios, reserve leftfielder Alise Allen, catcher Jenni Chacon and centerfielder Gabi Perez.

 Players with a single a piece were third baseman Samantha Diaz, Rios, first baseman Valley Febles, leftfielder Nathalia Velasquez, Allen, reserve DP Mikayla Talavera, rightfielder Olivia Nanez, Montanez, shortstop Kaylee Medrano, backup second baseman Danielle Ruiz, and Chacon.
 Ironically, Perez scored a team-best three runs (as did Allen) but was the only Lancer who didn't hit safely out of the 14 players who batted.

-The two biggest swings of the game were turned in by Torres, who drove in PCC's first run with a booming double to deep centerfield in the second inning, and Allen, a lefty hitter who hit a sky-high triple that landed just inside the rightfield line for two RBI in the third inning.
+The two biggest swings of the game were turned in by Torrez, who drove in PCC's first run with a booming double to deep centerfield in the second inning, and Allen, a lefty hitter who hit a sky-high triple that landed just inside the rightfield line for two RBI in the third inning.

 The beneficiary of the scoring bonanza was winning pitcher Vivian Little, who pitched a complete-game, 4-hitter and struck out six batters to up her record to 2-0.